nathanialf/playdatebobble/README.md

     - Building by hand is far too time consuming when adding all neighbor pairs
 - Display current score and level on the menu image
   - https://sdk.play.date/1.10.0/Inside%20Playdate.html#f-setMenuImage
+- Add pop-ups when you try to use menu items outside of their intended view
+  - Example: "Unable to Delete Scores, please try again from Level Select" when in a level